Cartography of China: Qing dynasty survey maps

 Apart from cartography, the unification of scale measurement and the field measurement of meridian of earth contributed to the development of cartography in the Qing dynasty and helped to significantly improve the quality of maps.

 Modern

 After the 1949 revolution, the Institute of Geography under the aegis of the Chinese Academy of Sciences became responsible for official cartography and emulated the Soviet model of geography throughout the 1950s.
 With its emphasis on fieldwork, sound knowledge of the physical environment and the interrelation between physical and economic geography, the Russian influence counterbalanced the many pre-liberation Western-trained Chinese geography specialists who were more interested in the historical and culture aspects of cartography.
 As a consequence, China's main geographical journal, the Dili Xuebao (地理学报) featured many articles by Soviet geographers.
 As Soviet influence waned in the 1960s, geographic activity continued as part of the process of modernisation until it came to a stop with the 1967 Cultural Revolution.

+Since 1949, the cartography of China has moved from a traditional form to a digital form by using technologies such as artificial intelligence, big data, and mobile communication technology.